Order batching using an approximation for the distance travelled by pickers: Computational results

 Above we presented a partial integer optimisation (PIO) heuristic, a matheuristic that was directly based upon our mathematical distance approximation formulation.
 That heuristic successively batches orders for $\tau$ trolleys at a time, until all orders have been batched.

 For space reasons we do not present here detailed results for either the time savings heuristic or our PIO heuristic, rather Table~\ref{table_tau} shows average computation times and average percentage deviations.
-For example in that table for the multiple block test problems with $\Delta=5$ the average computation time for our distance approximation (as taken from Table~\ref{table2}) is 29.7 seconds with the average percentage deviations from the routing results in Table~\ref{table1} being 0.01\% for no-reversal routing and 1.30\% for reversal routing.
-Our PIO heuristic for $\tau=1$ has an average computation time of 0.3 second with the corresponding average percentage deviations being 1.70\% and 1.13\%.
+For example in that table for the multiple block test problems with $\Delta=5$ the average computation time for our distance approximation (as taken from Table~\ref{table2}) is 29.7 seconds with the average percentage deviations from the routing results for the optimal approach being 0.01\% for no-reversal routing and 1.30\% for reversal routing.
+Our PIO heuristic with $\tau=1$ has an average computation time of 0.3 seconds with the corresponding average percentage deviations being 1.70\% and 1.17\%.

 The computation time for batching for our distance approximation and for our PIO heuristic does not depend on the routing approach (no-reversal or reversal) adopted.
 However the computation time for the time savings heuristic does depend upon the routing approach adopted.
 For the time savings heuristic for multiple block test problems with $\Delta=5$ the average computation time for no-reversal routing was 14.0 seconds, with the average percentage deviation being 13.75\%, whilst for reversal routing the average computation time was 19.3 seconds with the average percentage deviation being 3.92\%.